Treaty ports: Impact on China

 The Shanghai International Settlement rapidly developed into one of the world's most modern cities, often compared to Paris, Berlin, and London.
 It set the standard of modernity for China and all of East Asia.
 In Shanghai, the British and American settlements combined in 1863 into an international settlement, with the French settlement operated separately nearby.
 The foreigners took out long-term leases on the land and set up factories, offices, warehouses, sanitation, police, gardens, restaurants, hotels, banks, and private clubs.
 The Shanghai Municipal Council was created in 1854, with nine members who were elected by three dozen foreign landowners at first, and by about 2,000 electors in the 1920s.
 Chinese residents comprised 90% of the total population of Shanghai but complained about taxation without representation.
 Eventually, the Council admitted five Chinese representatives.

 The European community promoted technological and economic innovation, as well as knowledge industries, that proved especially attractive to Chinese entrepreneurs as models for their cities across the growing nation.
 Port cities combined several leadership roles.
 First of all, they were the major port of entry for all imports and exports - except for opium, which was handled by smugglers in other cities.
-Foreign entrepreneurs introduce the latest European manufacturing techniques, providing a model followed sooner or later by all of China.
+Foreign entrepreneurs introduced the latest European manufacturing techniques, providing a model followed sooner or later by all of China.
 The first establishments focused on shipbuilding, ship repair, railway repair, and factories producing textiles, matches, porcelain, flour, and machinery.
 Tobacco, cigarettes, textiles, and food products were the specialty in Canton.
 Financing was handled by branch banks, as well as entirely new operations such as HSBC -the Hong Kong and Shanghai Banking Corporation, which remains a world-class establishment into the 21st century.
 Across the modernizing world, railway construction was a major financial and industrial endeavor, usually led by the British.
 Investments now poured into building a railway-plus-telegraph system knitting China together, connecting the treaty ports, and other major cities, as well as mining districts and agricultural centers.
 Chinese entrepreneurs learned their skills in the port cities, and soon applied for and received bank loans for their startups.
 Chinese merchants headquartered there set up branches across Southeast Asia, including British Singapore and Malaya, the Dutch East Indies, French Indochina, and the American Philippines.

 The information industry flourished in the port cities, with printing shops, newspapers, magazines, and pamphlets in Chinese and European languages.
 Book publishers often featured Chinese translations of European classics in philosophy, politics, literature, and social issues.
 According to historian Klaus Mühlhahn: